AndrewC160/nextflow_CutNRun/README.md

 Enable with `--run_rose true`.

 By default, pooled `narrowPeak` data along with control/background BAM files are subjected to a custom abbreviated implementation of the [Rank Ordering of Super-enhancers](https://www.sciencedirect.com/science/article/pii/S221501612030385X) protocol designed to detect super-enhancers among signal peaks.
-Note that the usefulness of ROSE will depend on the epitope studied, and is typically applied to Mediator/H3K27Ac binding.
+Note that the usefulness of ROSE will depend on the epitope studied, and is typically applied to Mediator/H3K27Ac.
 ROSE results are stored in the pooled sample `ROSE` directory, and include a summary HTML, a TSV file of annotated super-enhancers, and an RDS file that contains a [SummarizedExperiment](https://www.bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) object that can be read into R directly:

 ```
 library(SummarizedExperiment)               # Library for using SummarizedExperiments.